WebAssembly/spec/proposals/js-string-builtins/Overview.md

 Type builtins could be an instance of the `WebAssembly.Type` interface provided by the [type-imports](https://github.com/webassembly/type-imports) proposal.
 The values contained in a type builtin would be specified with a predicate.

+This proposal does not add any type builtins, as the design around type-imports is in flux.

-## Builtin modules
+## Using builtins

+Every builtin has a name, and builtins are grouped into collections with a name that matches the interface they are mirroring.

-Builtin modules provide a collection of function or type builtins that can be imported.
-Each builtin module has a name, such as `js-string`, and lives under the `wasm:` namespace.
-A full import specifier would therefore be `(import "wasm:js-string" "equals" ...)`.
+An example import specifier could therefore be `(import "wasm:js-string" "equals" ...)`.

 The JS-API does not reserve a `wasm:` namespace today, so modules theoretically could already be using this namespace.
 Additionally, some users may wish to disable this feature for modules they compile so they could polyfill it.
-This feature is therefore opt-in on an individual builtin-module basis.
+This feature is therefore opt-in via flags for each interface.

-To just enabled the `js-string` module, a user would compile with:
+To just enabled `js-string` builtins, a user would compile with:
 ```
-WebAssembly.compile(bytes, { builtinModules: ['js-string'] });
+WebAssembly.compile(bytes, { builtins: ['js-string'] });
 ```

 The full extension to the JS-API WebIDL is:
 ```
 dictionary WebAssemblyCompileOptions {
-    optional sequence<USVString> builtinModules;
+    optional sequence<USVString> builtins;
 }

+[LegacyNamespace=WebAssembly, Exposed=*]
 interface Module {
   constructor(BufferSource bytes, optional WebAssemblyCompileOptions options);
   ...
 }

+[Exposed=*]
 namespace WebAssembly {
+    # Validate accepts compile options for feature detection.
+    # See below for details.
+    boolean validate(
+      BufferSource bytes,
+      optional WebAssemblyCompileOptions options);

+    # Async compile accepts compile options.
     Promise<Module> compile(
       BufferSource bytes,
       optional WebAssemblyCompileOptions options);

-  ...
+    # Async instantiate overload with bytes parameters does accept compile
+    # options.
+    Promise<WebAssemblyInstantiatedSource> instantiate(
+      BufferSource bytes,
+      optional object importObject,
+      optional WebAssemblyCompileOptions options
+    );

+    # Async instantiate overload with module parameter does not accept compile
+    # options and remains the same.
+    Promise<Instance> instantiate(
+      Module moduleObject,
+      optional object importObject
+    );
 };
 ```

-A wasm module that has enabled a wasm builtin module will have the specific import specifier, such as `wasm:js-string` for that module available and eagerly applied.
+A wasm module that has enabled builtins will have the specific import specifier, such as `wasm:js-string` for that interface available and eagerly applied.

 Concretely this means that imports that refer to that specifier will be eagerly checked for link errors at compile time, those imports will not show up in `WebAssembly.Module.imports()`, and those imports will not need to be provided at instantiation time.

-When the module is instantiated, a unique instantiation of the builtin module is created.
+When the module is instantiated, a unique instantiation of the builtins are created.
 This means that re-exports of builtin functions will have different identities if they come from different instances.
 This is a useful property for future extensions to bind memory to builtins or evolve the types as things like type-imports or a core stringref type are added (see below).

 ## Feature detection

-Users may wish to detect if a specific builtin module is available in their system.
+Users may wish to detect if a specific builtin is available in their system.

-A simple option is to add `WebAssembly.hasBuiltinModule(name)` method.
-This is likely too coarse grained though, users may wish to know if a specific function in a builtin module is available, as new ones may be added over time.

-A more general option would then be to extend `WebAssembly.validate` to also take a list of builtin modules to enable, like compile does.
+For this purpose, `WebAssembly.validate` is extended to take a list of builtins to enable, like compile does.
 After validating the module, the eager link checking that compile does is also performed.
-This would allow checking for the presence of individual parts of a builtin module.
+Users can inspect the result of validate on modules importing builtins to see if they are supported.

 ## Polyfilling

-If a user wishes to polyfill these imports for some reason, or is running on a system without a builtin module, these imports may be provided as normal through instantiation.
+If a user wishes to polyfill these imports for some reason, or is running on a system without a builtin, these imports may be provided as normal through instantiation.

 ## JS String Builtin API

 The following is an initial set of function builtins for JavaScript String.
-The builtin module name is `js-string`.
+The builtin are exposed under `wasm:js-string`.
 Each example includes pseudo-code illustrating their operation and some descriptive text.

 TODO: formalize these better.